crapp/labpowerqt/README.md

     * MSVC >= 14 (Visual Studio 2015)
     * MinGW
 * Qt >= 5.2 (Qt5Widgets, Qt5Gui, Qt5Core, Qt5SerialPort, Qt5Sql, Qt5PrintSupport, Qt5Quick)
+* [ealogger](https://github.com/crapp/ealogger) >= 0.8 (Included as external project)

 ### Installation

 In order to install LabPowerQt you can obtain the source code from [github](https://github.com/crapp/labpowerqt) or use one of the precompiled packages.

+If you want to compile LabPowerQt yourself you will find these cmake options useful:

+* EALOGGER_EXTERNAL - Settings this to on will automatically download and build ealogger.
+  (Default ON)

 #### Linux and OS X